|

 Zionist Committee umbrella, of which AIPAC was an integral

 member, begin to register as the foreign agent of Israel.
-The effort faltered and then failed in

 the years following JFK’s assassination.
 Ever since, the